Your First Project

 --native | Native Rust extension project (adds a native/ crate) |

-resonon new my_library --lib # Importable libraryresonon new my_drums --kit # Sample kit with kits/ directoryresonon new my_plugin --native # Rust extension with native/ crateYou can also scaffold in the current directory with resonon init:
+resonon new my_library --lib # Importable libraryresonon new my_drums --kit # Sample kit with kits/ directoryresonon new my_plugin --native # Rust extension with native/ crateAlready inside a directory?
+Scaffold in place with resonon init:

 mkdir my_project && cd my_projectresonon init my_projectNext Steps

-Section titled “Next Steps”Continue the quickstart or jump to the reference docs:
+Section titled “Next Steps”Continue the quickstart or jump into the reference docs:

 - MIDI I/O — MIDI output, input, and learn mapping